intel/neural-compressor/examples/pytorch/eager/huggingface_models/README.md

 > /path/to/checkpoint/dir is the path to finetune output_dir

-# Start to lpot tune for Model Pruning
+# Start to neural_compressor tune for Model Pruning

 Below are example NLP tasks for model pruning together with task specific fine-tuning.
 It requires the pre-trained bert-base sparsity model `Intel/bert-base-uncased-sparse-70-unstructured` from Intel Huggingface portal.